Team Formation and Applications

 With this failure model, the adversary has the following roles: (1) At time $0$, the adversary determines the subset $F \subset V$ of fragile nodes and (without loss of generality) turns their status to faulty.
 (2) For time $t = 0$ and for every activation time $t > 0$, at time $t+$, the adversary determines the next activation event (if any) including its type (message delivery or token injection), location, and time $t' > t$.
 (3) For every quiescent time $t > 0$ and for every node $v \in F$, the adversary determines (at time $t$) if the faulty/non-faulty status of $v$ is toggled at time $t$ (notice that this is \emph{not} an activation event).
 We emphasize that tokens can be injected into node $v$ at time $t$ only if $v$ is non-faulty at time $t$; tokens are never injected into faulty nodes.

-The adversary is \emph{adaptive}, namely, its decisions at time $t$ may be based on the nodes' actions before time $t$ (however, without knowing the nodes' future coin tosses).
+The adversary is \emph{adaptive}, namely, its decisions at time $t$ may be based on the nodes' actions before time $t$ (however, without knowing the nodes' future coin tosses; in the terminology of \cite{DBLP:conf/atal/DatarNA23}, our adversary is \emph{weakly adaptive}, in contrast to their \emph{strongly adaptive} adversary, which can exploit for each node the random bits used in its next event).
 Consequently, the execution of \Alg{} can be represented as an extensive form game with incomplete information \cite{Hart1992games}, where the adversary is the only strategic player; that is, a rooted tree whose (internal) vertices are partitioned into a set of adversarial moves, in which the adversary makes its decisions, and a set of chance moves, each corresponding to the coin tosses of an activated node in some activation event.
 Terminology-wise, a mechanism that makes the decision in each adversarial move of the aforementioned extensive form game is referred to as an \emph{adversarial policy}.
 Notice that by fixing an adversarial policy, \Alg{}'s execution becomes a random variable, fully determined by the nodes' coin tosses.